jdcook/fresh_cooked_tweens/readme.md

 ```

 # Plugin Setup
+- If using Unreal 4.27, copy the contents of FCTween_4_27.uplugin into FCTween/FCTween.uplugin.
 - Copy the FCTween directory into your project's Plugins folder
     - If there is no Plugins folder, create one in the same directory as your .uproject file